 Location: No. 12, Lane 83, Shida Road.
 Walk into the alley between FamilyMart and 7-11 before making a right turn into another alley and you’ll spot the lok lok stall with its classic red signboard.

 2. Mee Sua

-The seasoning is strong with this one, but the mee sua doesn't get jelat even after you gulp down an entire bowl by yourself.
-Whether plain or with large intestines, everyone loves the taste of mee sua, especially when it warms your soul during winter.
+The seasoning is strong with this one, whether plain or with large intestines, everyone loves the taste of mee sua, especially when it warms your soul during winter.

 |Photo credit: Flickr / Twang_Dunga|

-Knowing Singaporeans, we can't live without our spices so you can add pepper or chilli to enhance the taste of your mee sua.
+You can also add pepper or chilli to enhance the taste of your mee sua.

 Location: No. 17, Long Guan Street, next to the smelly tofu stall.

 P.S.
 Give the heavenly smelly tofu a shot as well, if there’s still space in your tummy.

 3. Aunt Lee Shuijian Bao